jdsmith575/my-hotel-reservations-countdown/README.md

 * `TV_IP` is the IP address of your TV.
 If your TV isn't on a static IP you may want to set that up.
 * `OUTPUT_DIR` is the location of the image produced by build_image.sh
 * `PROJECT_ROOT` is the location of the xchwarze/samsung-tv-ws-api Python library.

+`common_functions.sh` has one function that you will need to set if adding a new hotel.
+It has one variable:

+* `BORDER_COLOR` is the hex value of the color used for the left and right border.
+Use https://htmlcolorcodes.com/color-picker/ to pick the perfect color.a list of hotels and the border color to use.

 ## Dependencies